uwescience/old_xstate/docs/Generating Random Expression Data.md

 ## Implementation Notes

 1. Having a larger $K$ is unlikely to be costly since it's we're just changing pointers to columns, not moving data.

+1. It is likely more efficient to generate a greater number of random vectors by using many copies of $X$ concatenated side-by-side.

+1. The data returned will be a tuple of the randomized vector and its state.
+We need to balance the sizes of state by ensuring that each state has the same number of columns.

+1. The features should be gene groups, not genes.

+1. Want to have a total of about 1500 instances balanced across the sates ([reference says the number of instances should be about the same as the number of uncorrelated features](https://academic.oup.com/bioinformatics/article/21/8/1509/249540)).